 Disclosure: This post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra.
-If you’d like to learn more about how this works, you can read more under our Disclaimer page.
-We should also note we received free entry to the Scotch Whisky Experience via Visit Scotland, with no guarantees of editorial coverage.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc. We should also note we received free entry to the Scotch Whisky Experience via Visit Scotland, with no guarantees of editorial coverage.

 And so when we found ourselves in Edinburgh for the entire month of November, we didn’t hesitate to add a trip to the Scotch Whisky Experience to our agenda.